 Bank Nizwa, which has an asset base of OMR257 million, will become profitable in 2015, said Jamil El Jaroudi, the bank’s chief executive officer.

 “As a start-up, the first two or three years, you will have losses.
-We are minimising our losses every month to reach the break-even point, and after that, it will become profitable during 2015,” El Jaroudi told reporters during the inauguration ceremony of the bank’s new branch in Barka on Sunday.
+We are minimizing our losses every month to reach the break-even point, and after that, it will become profitable during 2015,” El Jaroudi told reporters during the inauguration ceremony of the bank’s new branch in Barka on Sunday.

-According to the information provided by the bank to ‘Times of Oman’, till the end of December 2013, Bank Nizwa’s total assets reached OMR196 million, with a paid-up capital of OMR152 million, net financing of OMR31 million and customer deposits of OMR28 million.
+According to the information provided by the bank to ‘Times of Oman’, till the end of December 2013, Bank Nizwa’s total assets reached OMR196 million, with a paid-up capital of OMR152 million, net financing of OMR31 million, and customer deposits of OMR28 million.

 The bank, which is Oman’s first dedicated Islamic bank, had 13,000 customers in 2013.
 Bank Nizwa enhanced its performance and activities during 2014, which has been reflected in the latest statistics.

-In 2014, the bank’s total assets reached OMR257 million, with a paid-up capital of OMR152 million, net financing of OMR135 million and customer deposits worth OMR95 million.
+In 2014, the bank’s total assets reached OMR257 million, with a paid-up capital of OMR152 million, net financing of OMR135 million, and customer deposits worth OMR95 million.
 The number of Bank Nizwa’s customer accounts has also more than doubled, reaching 32,000.

-Bank Nizwa, which started operation in January 2013, has expanded its reach and now has ten branches across Oman in Muscat, Ghoubra, Al Khoud, Barka, Nizwa, Samail, Sohar, Ibra, Sur and Salalah.
+Bank Nizwa, which started operation in January 2013, has expanded its reach and now has ten branches across Oman in Muscat, Ghoubra, Al Khoud, Barka, Nizwa, Samail, Sohar, Ibra, Sur, and Salalah.
 Its shares are also traded on the Muscat Securities Market.